 B.A., Sociology, The University of Texas at Austin

-Kathryn Freeman Anderson is an Assistant Professor in the Department of Sociology at the University of Houston.
+Kathryn Freeman Anderson is an assistant professor and the director of graduate studies in the department of sociology at the University of Houston.
 She received a Ph.D. from the University of Arizona in 2016.

 - Sociology of Health and Illness